3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 Yet, many people cannot find cases that feel special.
 This is a great gap to fill.

 A 3D printer is a great way to create custom phone cases for less popular models or unique designs.
 This is something that mass-produced brands often don't think about, but which many of us really want.
-If you are serious about this, you can even build a dedicated phone case business.

 You can also make phone stands or car holders that fit unusual car models.
 These are great things to 3D print and sell, too.